JeffersonLab/solid_release/howto_evgen.md

 here are instructions of running and compiling them on ifarm (running on OSG will come later)

-# run generators on ifarm9
+# run generators on ifarm
 --------------------
 * cd your_work_dir
 * setenv location /scigroup/cvmfs/halla/solid/soft (on ifarm)